 back to top

 There is cause to be concerned about some of today's trends in worship.
-The concern is sometimes expressed as 'high' versus 'low' liturgical styles, or emotional/energetic versus orderly/intelligent, or oral versus written versus visual.
-But these distinctions only cut across the real lines of the problem.
+The concern is sometimes expressed as 'high' versus 'low' liturgical styles, or emotional/energetic versus orderly/intelligent, or oral versus written versus visual, or "contemporary" vs. "traditional" music.
+But these distinctions just cut across the real lines of the problem.
 Perhaps it's better to speak of manipulative versus expressive, or show versus substance, or self-oriented versus God-oriented.
-By 'manipulative', it is meant that the worship service is engineered to evoke certain kinds of emotions at certain times by playing on psychological needs.
+By 'manipulative', it's meant that the worship service is engineered to evoke certain kinds of emotions at certain times by playing on psychological needs.
 Instead of being led to come out of themselves to give God the praise, those at such events are being urged to look into themselves, get in touch with feelings, and find ways to meet their own needs -- as reframed by those who run the event.
 When this is happening, 'happiness' and 'joy' are shallow and false, with no real roots in one's life.
-That kind of worship is for religion that is used, as Marx in a rare moment of wisdom pointed out, as an opiate or drug.
+That kind of experience is for religion that is used, as Karl Marx in a rare moment of wisdom pointed out, as an opiate or drug.
 This puts a lot of power into the hands of its supplier.

 It is not manipulation when you are being led to do with others what you came there to do.
 In any gathering-event, religious or not, things are done to bring about greater focus, express solidarity and joy, or dedication to the expressed purpose of the event.
 That's good.
 That makes the gathering more effective, memorable, enjoyable, and impactful.
 It's when you're being coaxed or drawn in a different or an additional direction, especially regarding money or power, that it becomes manipulation.